-Tennessee State University plays their home games at LP Field and Hale Stadium.
+Tennessee State University plays their home games at Nissan Stadium and Hale Stadium.
 Wearing of a specifically issued credential is REQUIRED for entrance and movement around the facility.

 All requests for working media at home games should be directed to the Tennessee State University Athletic Media Relations office (email@example.com) via the online credential form by 12 p.m.
 NOON on FRIDAY prior to game week.
 No requests will be honored after Monday of game week.

 Credentials will be screened to help ensure a working press box.
-Unless prior pick-up arrangements are made, credentials can be picked up two hours prior to kickoff at the Media Entrance of Nissan Stadium adjacent to Gate 6 on the West Side of the stadium and at a designated will call area at Hale Stadium.
-Credentials WILL NOT be mailed.
+Unless prior pick-up arrangements are made, credentials can be picked up one hour prior to kickoff at the Media Entrance of Nissan Stadium adjacent to Gate 6 on the West Side of the stadium and at a designated will call area at Hale Stadium.
 Under no circumstances, will credentials request be considered on the day of the game.

 Sideline and photo passes will be issued to working photographers from the respective opponents team’s outlets.
 In accordance with NCAA and Ohio Valley Conference rules, photographers must stay out of the bench areas of the teams.

 Appropriate parking passes will be required to all stadium lots on game day.
-Media Parking passes are available on a limited priority basis in Lot M, if you are not granted a parking pass, parking fees will apply.
+Media Parking passes are available on a limited priority basis in Lot S/MG, if you are not granted a parking pass, parking fees will apply.
 Television trucks that provide satellite or uplink functions will be located in Lot M near Gate 6.
 The media entrance is Gate 6.